It’s been a bit of learning curve and a journey hasn’t it?

-The health of our staff, patients and community at large is of prime concern during this crisis.
+The health of our staff, patients and community at large is of prime concern.
 We are adhering to best practice guidelines and strongly suggest that everyone join us in hygiene vigilance.
 Appointment times have been spread out to allow for less congestion in the clinic and more time to clean between patients.
 Obviously suspicious symptoms call for a bit of self isolation.
 For those who would like a consultation but are self isolating, please call the clinic on 55250622.
 Or email firstname.lastname@example.org and hopefully we can provide strategies for you at home.

 Avoid touching your face unless hands are clean.
 Avoid personal contact.

 Dispose of tissues and wash hands.

 Cold and flu like symptoms are likely not Covid-19 but the presence of any suspicious symptoms should require all of us to take extra care, practice physical distancing and self isolate.

 Other measures of vigilance include putting clothes straight into dirty basket after arriving home if particularly if they could possibly be contaminated.
 We should all be washing and cleaning more regularly than normal.
 Maintaining high levels of personal health is highly advised.
 Keep hydrated and well nourished.

-The unprecedented situation surrounding the spread of COVID-19 is daunting.
-It has already impacted our way of life in ways we could not have predicted some weeks ago.
+The unprecedented situation surrounding the spread of COVID-19 can be daunting.
+It has already impacted our way of life in ways we could not have predicted.
 We’re in an unpredictable situation worldwide.
-Information that is accurate today may change by tomorrow.
-Our prime concern is for the health of our family and community.
 We all must play a role to slow the spread of COVID-19 while continuing to supporting each other.
-New measures to control the spread of the virus are being announced every day.

 Our thoughts go out to anyone who are affected and especially where health is compromised.